10: No Such Thing As A Soggy Monk

 But it's great because very early on in the race.

-And it kind of shows you a different age of sportsmen as well when you hear these stories stories of how more kind of like they had the right stuff and there was more grit.
+And it kind of shows you, it shows you a different age of sportsmen as well when you hear these stories of how more kind of like they had the right stuff and there was more grit.

-He ran it in two hours and 58 minutes.
+His name was Spyridin Louise.
+He ran it it in two hours and 58 minutes.

 And what fueled him along the way, what his kind of choice of drinks, were he had wine, milk, beer, some orange juice, and an Easter egg.

-So all the people who ran bars and that went past the Tour de France thing, they would always close down the shutters and try and stop the cyclists from getting in.
+So all the people who ran bars and that went past the Tour de France thing, they would always close down the shutters and try and stop the cyclists from getting in front of the corner.

 Well, my dad's English, so no, but he stayed for uh he stopped for a nice roach dinner.

-I love it as well, the uh second and third place were won by Greece as well, but um the third place winner got disqualified because he was later found to have covered part of the course in a carriage.
+I love as well the uh second and third place were won by Greece as well, but um the third place winner got disqualified because he was later fans who would have covered part of the course in a carriage.

 Yeah, we should wrap up on that.